 - Apply the Alt, H, M, C shortcut key sequence

 Take a closer look at how the shortcut works: First, the Alt key activates the ribbon shortcuts.
 After that, If you press the H key, Excel will highlight the Home Tab.
 Next, press M to activate the Merge and Center drop-down list.
 Finally, press C to select and apply the Merge and Center option.

 Merge Cells Shortcut Examples

 You have four options under the ‘Merge and Center’ drop-down list.
-In this section, we will show you how these functions work using shortcut examples.
+This section will show you how these functions work using shortcut examples.